 Muscle: Form and Function

-The Centre for Human & Applied Physiological Sciences (CHAPS) is a cross-disciplinary research division aiming to:
+The Centre for Human & Applied Physiological Sciences (CHAPS) is a cross-disciplinary research department aiming to:

 - Unravel the mechanisms regulating Cardiac and Skeletal Muscle Mass, Function, Repair and Performance